Piece Rate or Piece Work Pay

 - A factory worker paid for each widget assembled

-For employees covered under Colorado Minimum Wage Order Number 31, piece rate pay methods are allowed if the following conditions are met:
+For employees covered under the Wage Order, piece rate pay methods are allowed if the following conditions are met:

 - The employee's total weekly compensation must meet or exceed the minimum wage for all hours during which the employee was subject to the control of the employer, including all the time the employee was suffered or permitted to work, whether or not required to do so, for the entire workweek.